emilyjspencer/Bank-Tech-Test/README.md

 As an account holder,
 So I can take money out of my account,
-I would like to be able to be able to withdraw money.
+I would like to be able to withdraw money.

 As an account holder,
 So I know how much money I have,